PingOne Advanced Identity Cloud

 For example, the metadata may contain necessary certificates for signing verification, as well as which of the SAML 2.0 bindings are supported.

 Sharing metadata greatly simplifies the creation of SAML 2.0 providers in a circle of trust.
-Identity Cloud can import the XML-formatted metadata provided by other providers, which are referred to as remote providers.
+Advanced Identity Cloud can import the XML-formatted metadata provided by other providers, which are referred to as remote providers.
 You can also export the metadata from providers created in your tenant, referred to as hosted providers.

 For more information about metadata, refer to Metadata for the OASIS Security Assertion Markup Language (SAML) V2.0 in the SAML 2.0 Standard.